 (e) any installation on the premises has a voltage of not more than 415 volts.

-(7) If the Authority disconnects or shuts off the electricity supply to premises under subregulation (6), the Authority must not reconnect or switch on the electricity supply to those premises.
+(7) If the FES Commissioner disconnects or shuts off the electricity supply to premises under subregulation (6), the FES Commissioner must not reconnect or switch on the electricity supply to those premises.

-(8) The Authority must not under section 18B(3)(i), 18G(3)(e) or 18L(3)(e) of the Act shut off the water supply to premises unless —
+(8) The FES Commissioner must not under section 18B(3)(i), 18G(3)(e) or 18L(3)(e) of the Act shut off the water supply to premises unless —

 (a) the water supply is shut off by a valve located on or immediately adjacent to the premises; and